 Finally, depending on the configuration, the CI/CD system can trigger a release in the orchestrator API to roll out the new version.
 The orchestrator then does a zero-downtime update, replacing one container at a time.
 The data, of course, is preserved if an appropriate storage system is connected.

 Docker Swarm, Kubernetes & Others

 Containers are standardized technology, and there are multiple implementations.
 One such implementation is Docker.
 However, in the past couple of years, Kubernetes has significantly overtaken it in terms of popularity.

 The reason for Kubernetes’ (k8s) sudden popularity is that it provides a standard, cloud-independent base layer to run workloads.
-The deployment of workloads based on the steps described above can leverage any cloud provider serving primary IaaS offerings.
+Therefore, deploying workloads based on the steps described above can leverage any cloud provider serving primary IaaS offerings.

 Furthermore, it works completely utilizing standardized Application Program Interfaces (API).
-Developers are easily enabled to write extensions to it.
-The cloud community has written many extensions so far, from custom network implementations through security features, to extend k8s.
+Thus, developers are easily enabled to write extensions to it.
+The cloud community has written many extensions, from custom network implementations through security features to extend k8s.

-Since k8s have its built-in security solution, it can be safely integrated with a CI/CD system to deploy workloads without giving the CI/CD system admin-level permissions.
+Since k8s has its built-in security solution, it can be safely integrated with a CI/CD system to deploy workloads without giving the CI/CD system admin-level permissions.
 (This is not possible with Docker Swarm.)

-When wanting to run a database, however, the setup becomes tricky because databases need an underlying storage system.
+However, when wanting to run a database, the setup becomes tricky because databases need an underlying storage system.
 If the storage is attached directly to the container from the host machine, the service needs to be pinned to the computer it is running on; otherwise, a move to a different host machine may result in the service not having access to data.

 Alternatively, you can also use network-based storage systems, such as Ceph, OpenEBS, iSCSI, NFS, etc. However, neither Kubernetes itself nor Exoscale, at this time, offer network-attached storage, which means that you have to deploy such a storage system yourself.